Consensys/zsl-q/README.md

     geth attach qdata/dd1/geth.ipc

 Now that you have the 7nodes example environment running, you can try out some of the examples below.

+**Troubleshooting Tip**:
+Increase the `sleep` time in the `./raft-start.sh` script if errors stating the transaction manager isn't running appear.

 ## Javascript Functions